 A number of other key performance metrics are also developed in conjunction with, and to support, the Credit Union's capital targets.
-These metrics include asset growth, return on capital and efficiency ratios.
+These metrics include asset growth, total capital ratio, and leverage ratio.

 The following table summarizes the Credit Union's key capital information.